emin-apm/emin-apm/README.md

 # Hey there! 👋

-I'm Emin, a passionate programmer currently following the JavaScript curriculum at SoftUni University, which includes various modules from Basic to more Advanced concepts in the language.
+I am Emin, a passionate programmer with a comprehensive background in JavaScript, having completed the rigorous curriculum at SoftUni University.
 Over the past year, I have dedicated myself to honing my technical skills and expanding my knowledge in JavaScript, React, Node.js, MongoDB, and other cutting-edge technologies.
+I am currently engaged in the Tech Lead Academy 2 internship, where I am applying my skills to real-world projects and gaining invaluable industry experience.

 ## 💡 About Me